Sunderland A.F.C.: Popular songs, music and chants

-Two of the most famous chants by Sunderland supporters are "I'm Sunderland till I die" and "We're by far the greatest team, the world has ever seen" — with the former being chosen as the title of the Netflix show Sunderland 'Til I Die.
+Two of the most famous chants by Sunderland supporters are "I'm Sunderland till I die" and "We're by far the greatest team, the world has ever seen"—with the former being chosen as the title of the Netflix show Sunderland 'Til I Die.
 One of the oldest Sunderland chants is "Ha'way the lads" which was sung at Sunderland games as far back as the 1960s.

 According to a YouGov poll in 2014, supporters of Sunderland showed a tendency towards left politics.
 They sometimes sing a version of "The Red Flag" during games.

+Ain't No Stopping Us Now, was SAFC's official release when the club reached the 1992 FA Cup Final against Liverpool.
+The song featured the first team squad and was released on A Love Supreme Records.

+Cheer Up Peter Reid was released by fans in 1996 after the terrace chant about the manager became popular.
+It sold 40,000 copies and peaked at 41 in the UK charts, and was number one in the NME Indie Charts.
+The proceeds of Cheer Up Peter Reid were donated to cancer charities.
+Another chant became a recording when A Love Supreme released Niall Quinn's Disco Pants in 1999.
+It reached number one in the NME Indie Charts.

 Fanzines and fan produced material

-The fans most enduring fanzine is A Love Supreme.
-The fanzine was first published in 1989 and has won several awards for best Fanzine.
+The fanzine A Love Supreme was first published in 1989 and has won nine awards for Fanzine of the Year.
+A Love Supreme has its base opposite the Stadium of Light, where its staff design the magazine, update their website, social media and create and sell their own range of fan related merchandise and provide coach travel for SAFC fans to every away game.
 Since 2010 the online fanzine Roker Report has operated on the SB Nation blogging network.
 Roker Report has since grown in popularity amongst Sunderland fans, producing daily articles and interaction with fans.
 In 2016 Roker Report started a podcast called RokerRapport which has three or four episodes weekly.
 They occasionally interview current and former footballers, managers, owners and prominent fans of Sunderland.
-Since 2013 an independent podcast called Wise Men Say was created and was initially one episode weekly, however it has since grown in popularity and now does three episodes weekly.
-In 2021 we began publishing opinion pieces on wisemensay.co.uk with a team of writers producing a wide range of features and informative articles.
+Since 2013 an independent podcast called Wise Men Say was created and was initially one episode weekly; however, it has since grown in popularity and now does three episodes weekly.
+In 2021, they began publishing opinion pieces on wisemensay.co.uk with a team of writers producing a wide range of features and informative articles.
 And, in 2021, the Wise Men Say Podcast was nominated Club Podcast of the Year at the 2021 Football Supporters Association Awards.
-In 2022, Wise Men Say reached 2million downloads through its host platform Acast.
+In 2022, Wise Men Say reached 2 million downloads through its host platform Acast.
 The club also previously had an official monthly subscription magazine, called the Legion of Light, which season ticket holders received for no cost.
 Others in the past have been It's The Hope I Can't Stand, Sex and Chocolate, Wise Men Say, and The Roker Roar (later The Wearside Roar).